collective-action/tech/README.md

   </tr>
   <tr author="organizejs">
    <td>
-    2014-09-01
+    2014-09-11
    </td>
    <td>
     A group of temporary workers at Microsoft has signed its first union contract with their employer, a rare feat in a technology industry typically unfriendly to organized labor.
 38 bug testers who review Microsoft apps voted to create a union, the Temporary Workers of America.
-They work full time in Microsoft's offices but are employed by cloud services contractor LionBridge.
+They work full time in Microsoft's offices but are employed by cloud services contractor Lionbridge.
    </td>
    <td>
     <a href="/actions/0046.json">